jmclean-coder/tdt-buddy/docs/VerificationGuide.md

 2. Code Validation:

-   * Bot searches Airtable for matching verification code
+   * Bot searches Airtable fora registration record with matching verification code
    * Checks if code has already been used
    * Verifies payment status is complete

 3. Role Assignment:

-    * Assigns year-specific attendee role (e.g., 2025-Attendee)
+    * Assigns year-specific attendee role (e.g., 2025)
-    * Assigns Verified Member base role
-    * Assigns any additional roles based on Airtable flags:
+    * Can extend to assign additional roles based on our needs / discord configuration

-      * Staff role if Is Staff is true
-      * Volunteer role if Is Volunteer is true
-      * DJ role if Is DJ is true

 4. Database Update: